s-victor/TinyPedal/docs/customization.md

 Show vehicle name.

     show_vehicle_brand_as_name
 Show vehicle brand name instead of vehicle name.
+If brand name does not exist, vehicle name will be displayed instead.

     vehicle_name_uppercase
 Set vehicle name to uppercase.